 There’s a dedicated condenser water valve (with a built in flow restrictor) supplying water into the condenser chamber.
 Water should be trickling into the chamber from this water valve during the drying cycle.
 If it isn’t you need to find out why – starting with ensuring water is getting to the valve.
-It’s easy to see the dedicated condenser water valve (solenoid).
-It is attached to a small hose leading to a large plastic compartment (the condenser chamber) at the back of the outer drum.

 The water flow into the condenser chamber is usually only a trickle.
 This is not a fault.
 For the steam to be condensed into water there should be some water constantly running into the chamber on the drying cycle.

 The Condensed Water Can’t Run Into the Main Drum to be Pumped Away